publiclab/plots2/doc/GCI_MENTOR_GUIDELINES.md

 * Once done with that, they need to move on to `help-wanted` issues. **As a mentor, you need to assist them in these areas.**

 * A `help-wanted` issue is a bit more hard to tackle and people can move onto this once they find themselves comfortable by solving one `first-timer` issue.

+* As a mentor you need to report bugs, suggest changes, create ``help wanted`` and ``first timer issues``, add bugs/suggestions to https://github.com/publiclab/plots2/issues/3276, and review ``help-wanted issues`` also.

 * As a mentor, you also need to guide students to create good `first-timer` issues and help them in reviewing PRs.